hxhhoney/LogFilter/readme.txt

 (3)Documents:
 1.LogFilter Dev: Source code.
+2.LogTool.jar+ input file+origin file,  then run in command line.
-2.LogFilter Test: Have jar, cd LogFilter Test, and run in command line.
+For example,put LogTool.jar, input, and origin into a file called LogFilter Test, and then run command line below.

 (3)Steps to run.